riscv-steel/riscv-steel/docs/source/getting-started.md

     ![](images/hello-world.png){ class="getting-started-screenshot" width="500" }

 If you've reached this point, congratulations!
-You now have a working instance of RISC-V Steel that you can modify to meet your project needs.
+You now have a working instance of RISC-V Steel SoC that you can modify to meet your project needs.

 </br>
 </br>